microsoft/aici/README.md

 - [HuggingFace Transformers](harness/run_hf.py), run with `./scripts/hf.sh`
 - [vLLM script](harness/run_vllm.py), run with `./scripts/vllm.sh`
 - [vLLM REST server](harness/vllm_server.py), run with `./scripts/server.sh`;
-  the REST server is compatible with OpenAI and adds an endpoint for uploading WASM modules;
+  the REST server is compatible with OpenAI and adds an endpoint for uploading Wasm modules;
   see [pyaici.rest](pyaici/rest.py) for an example on how it can be used

 ```mermaid